rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 }
 ```

-### Running Hugo server at the command-line
+### Running Hugo Server at the Command Line

 An equally challenging issue to configuring Nginx, is issuing the correct command to get the Hugo blog running correctly.
-Consider the following command with runs blog articles in draft stage using [Material Design](https://themes.gohugo.io/material-design/) theme.
+Consider the following command which s runs blog articles in draft stage using [Material Design](https://themes.gohugo.io/material-design/) theme.

     hugo server -t material-design -D